-Given the Standards for the Prevention of Sexual Exploitation and Abuse/Sexual Harassment (SEA/SA=SEA/SH), which the World Bank requires all World Bank-financed projects to adhere to, these standards and responsibilities are also to be adhered to, whereby measures are taken to raise awareness on prevention and mitigation of SEA/SH.
-At all stages of Project implementation, all the DDWSWP PIU staff and contractors will be informed on understanding the principles of control and prevention of the SEA/SH risks.
-The GRM will ensure access and confidentiality of the grievance mechanism, and will ensure that the applicant does not fear likely retaliation.
-These complaints will be investigated without any delay and all those responsible, will be held accountable.
-The SEA/SH issues will require certain additional measures:
+All World Bank-financed projects must comply with the World Bank's Sexual Exploitation and Abuse/Sexual Harassment (SEA/SHA) Prevention Framework and implement measures to raise awareness and reduce the risks of SEA/SHA.

+At all stages of Project implementation, all the PIU staff and contractors will be informed on the principles of control and prevention of the SEA/SH risks.
+A clear GRM will be developed that will ensure accessibility and confidentiality of the complaints application mechanism and their consideration, and will allow the complainant to freely raise their concerns and and will ensure that the applicant does not fear likely retaliation.
+These complaints will be investigated promptly and impartially and all those responsible, will be held accountable.